werdnav/MurdochRoyalCommission-watermark/README.md

-# Murdoch Royal Comission Watermark App
+# Murdoch Royal Commission Watermark App
 Android app used to apply a #MurdochRoyalCommission watermark to photos and videos.

 ## License